MilesCranmer/DeprecateKeywords.jl/README.md

 end
 ```

-With this, we can use both the old and new keywords (making sure to start with `--depwarn=yes`).
+With this, we can use both the old and new keywords.
 If using the old keyword, it will automatically be passed to the new keyword, but with a deprecation warning.

 ```julia